Macnica Vision - OEM technology for your machine vision products

 The Macnica Host Software for GenICam allows users to easily develop their own application software using the GenICam software standard and common machine vision interfaces, including GigE Vision, USB3 Vision and CoaXPress.

 In 2011, we began developing intellectual property to support the shift from Serial Digital Interface (SDI) to Internet Protocol (IP) based infrastructures.
 Today, we continue to develop and aid in the definition of the emerging standards that are shaping the Video over IP migration.

-Macnica is a long term member of the key associations involved in machine vision standards development, including the Automated Imaging Association (AIA), the Japan Industrial Imaging Association (JILA), and the HDMI Association (we are an HDMI Certified Adopter).
+Macnica is a long term member of the key associations involved in machine vision standards development, including the Association for Advance Automation (A3), the Japan Industrial Imaging Association (JILA), and the HDMI Association (we are an HDMI Certified Adopter).